Elva 200 Ford and BMC Formula Junior.

 The Elva has unequal length A-arm front suspension, and independent rear suspension with coil over dampers all around.
 The rear suspension uses the half shafts as the upper control arms just like the Lotus 18 and Lotus 20 Formula Juniors.

-15″ Elva wheels with good Dunlop L-series tires.
+The car rides on aluminum 15″ Elva wheels with good Dunlop L-series tires.

 Get this drum brake Elva 200 now to be ready to compete in the drum brake class worldwide.
 It should be an excellent, competitive, and bargain candidate to run at events like Goodwood when the drum brake FJ class returns there as a featured race.
 You can also keep it here in the U.S. and race it at the premier U.S. historic racing events from Lime Rock to Laguna Seca.